Starting a Small Business

 Washington Lawyer for Starting a Small Business

 If you are starting a small business in Seattle or anywhere in Washington, a Washington small business lawyer can assist you.
 You need to address many legal issues that face start-up businesses.
 Skilled attorney Joyce Schwensen can advise you on your new business's legal organization.
 She can help you by preparing contracts and agreements so that your transactions go smoothly.
-Call Law Offices of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation.
+Call Law Office of Joyce S. Schwensen today at (206) 367-1065 to schedule a consultation.

 Joyce Schwensen is a Seattle-based business lawyer who represents clients in and around King County.
 She may also assist small businesses throughout Washington State.